stackbit-projects/aurelfr-7e612/content/pages/index.md

 sections:
   - type: hero_section
     subtitle: >-
-      We seek to re-imagine global agriculture and food systems.
-Our mission is to drive transformation in our sector, in an ethical, socially responsible and environmentally sustainable way.
+      We seek to re-imagine global agriculture and food systems, providing food, feed and fiber that is better for farmers, communities and our world.
     content: >